 Bit-rate reduction processing of such digital signals is widely used both in studio installations and for direct broadcasting from terrestrial or satellite transmitters as well as for transmission, including transmission for contribution and for primary and secondary distribution, defined as:

-– Contribution: Carriage of signals to production centres where post-production processing may take place;
+– Contribution: Carriage of signals to production centres where post-production processing may take place.

-– Primary distribution: Use of a transmission channel for transferring audio and/or video information to one or several destination points without a view to further post-processing on reception (e.g. from a continuity studio to a transmitter network);
+– Primary distribution: Use of a transmission channel for transferring audio and/or video information to one or several destination points without a view to further post-processing on reception (e.g., from a continuity studio to a transmitter network).

-– Secondary distribution: Use of a transmission channel for distribution of programmes to viewers at large (by over-the-air broadcasting or by cable television, including retransmission, such as by broadcast repeaters, by satellite master antenna television (SMATV) and by community based-network, e.g., community antenna television (CATV).
+– Secondary distribution: Use of a transmission channel for distribution of programmes to viewers at large using over-the-air broadcasting or cable television, including retransmission, such as by broadcast repeaters, by satellite master antenna television (SMATV) and by community based-network, e.g., community antenna television (CATV).

 NOTE 1 – Both "community antenna television" and "cable television" are commonly identified by CATV.